 This starts at the selection of a battery cell format and cell chemistry, followed by the electrical layout of the storage system and development of a suitable cooling and safety concept.
 Throughout this process, fast development speed and low component costs are key factors for success on the market.
 Any decision made in an early phase hugely impacts later development stages, therefore engineers need to ensure that these decisions are the right ones.
 Since hardware prototypes are often not available in early design phases, there is strong demand to support the development using simulation tools.

-This presentation describes the modelling approach for a fast virtual layout of the battery pack.
-It shows how the simulation in combination with the measurements helps balancing between performance, safety and the cost while reducing development times.
-It describes how the thermal model of a battery cell, module and pack is created, implemented, and used.

 Simulation Approach

 One of the first decisions in the concept and layout phase is the selection of a suitable battery cell for the vehicle.
 As battery cells come in different formats (Cylindrical, prismatic or pouch) and chemistries, it is desirable to compare cells under their targeted load conditions to find a suitable cell as early as possible.